LucasMW/mongaComp/README.txt

 First, use must use make to compile: make

-To run the tests for the syntax, use make testsyntax
+To run the tests for the tree, use make testsyntax

+After the message "Syntax OK", it will start printing the tree.
+These tests are not automated.

 To clean builds, use
 make clean